Now more than ever in human history, infections are becoming highly resistant to the drugs that were once effective in combating them.

 After the discovery, the researchers went on to test the antibiotic.
 They documented its strength against drug-resistant bacteria in test tubes, and appeared to fight infections in mice models.
 This antibiotic targets bacterium differently than similar drugs on the market, making it more robust against bacteria developing resistances to it.

-“I think pharma made a mistake in leaving this space,” says study author Richard H. Ebright, Board of Governors and Professor of Chemistry and Chemical Biology at Rutgers-New Brunswick.
+“I think pharma made a mistake in leaving this space,” says study author Richard H. Ebright, Board of Governors, Professor of Chemistry and Chemical Biology at Rutgers-New Brunswick.

 Ebright also mentioned his team will spend another year – maybe three – to make this antibiotic even more successful.
 “We can make small tweaks to the chemical structure that would make it a bit more potent,” says Ebright.